Jessebrewer988/web-dev-resources/README.md

 project itself is cool.
 * [Brad Traversy](https://www.youtube.com/playlist?list=PLillGF-RfqbZTASqIqdvm1R5mLrQq79CU) has a great series on HTML and CSS.
 Just do the first two videos, his HTML and CSS Crash Courses for Absolute Beginners, and then come back for the rest when you want to learn more.
-His explanations are very simple the projects look nice, and you can get a good grasp of how things work.
+His explanations are very simple, the projects look nice, and you can get a good grasp of how things work.

-* [Academind - Max Scwarzmuller](https://www.youtube.com/playlist?list=PL55RiY5tL51rv_vo3TM3Byu71RYchX_l_) has another really great
+* [Academind - Max Schwarzmuller](https://www.youtube.com/playlist?list=PL55RiY5tL51rv_vo3TM3Byu71RYchX_l_) has another really great
  playlist of HTML, CSS, and JavaScript videos.
 Max is similar to Brad in that both of their channels cover such a wide array of technologies and languages.